Central Florida Divorce Law Services

 That is a good question.
 Alimony depends on the length of your marriage, the need of the spouse who earns less money and the ability to pay from the party who earns more money.
 This is a harder question to answer because there are a lot of changes expected in the Florida legislature.
 Google the terms “Florida alimony” and learn as much as you can about your specific situation.

-Deborah Cook will help you to understand the legal system, saving you time, aggravation, and legal fees.
+When you retain my services, I will help you to understand the legal system, saving you time, aggravation and legal fees.
 The more you know, the more you participate, the more satisfied you will be with your results.

-When you consult with Deborah Cook, you have the chance to work with a lawyer that’s a:
+When you consult with me, you have the chance to work with a lawyer who is:

-Deborah A. Cook, P.A. s a member of the Florida and Orange County bars, the Central Florida Association of Women Lawyers, and the Collaborative Family Law Group of Central Florida.
-Our Orlando, Florida divorce law practice offers personal attention and flexible scheduling, so contact us now and request an appointment at our office.
+I am a member of the Florida and Orange County bars, the Central Florida Association for Women Lawyers, and the Collaborative Family Law Group of Central Florida.